 Skip to content

-We're backing the good mahi of Trees That Count for the sixth year running.
-To date we have funded 3,000 native trees.
-And, so far, those trees have been distributed to 11 planting projects across the country.
+We're backing the good mahi of Trees That Count for the seventh year running.
+To date we have funded 3,500 native trees.
+And, so far, those trees have been distributed to 14 planting projects across the country.

 Trees That Count is managed by environmental charity Project Crimson.
 The initiative matches funders like us to schools, community groups and whanau across the motu who are undertaking environmental restoration and native tree planting projects.